Superalgos/Superalgos/README.md

 * Backtest your strategies against historical data.
 * Run live trading sessions.

+## Superalgos is user's centric

+* No ads, anywhere.
+* No sign up / logins.
+* No usage data collection of any kind.
+* Runs on 100% uncompilled code you can read and audit.

 # Superalgos for Developers

 * You are free to custumize Superalgos for your customers.
 No royalties, no license fees.